It can be difficult to go somewhere for the first time. Here are some things you can expect on a Sunday morning:

 The goal of our Sunday morning services is to glorify God by enjoying him and all that he is for us in Jesus.

-We'll typically begin the service with one song and a prayer calling us to turn from the busyness of our lives and set our hearts and minds on Jesus.
+We'll typically begin the service with a prayer calling us to turn from the busyness of our lives and set our hearts and minds on Jesus.
 After a few announcements, we dedicate the first half of our service to the preaching of God's Word.
 We believe in expositional preaching—the passionate explanation and application of Scripture, verse by verse, book by book.

 The rest of the service is dedicated to responding to the message through singing.
 This time is passionate and energetic.
 You may hear our band lead both traditional hymns and contemporary songs.
 There is also freedom in the way people express their love for God and gratitude for all he has done.
 Many will sing and raise their hands, others may sit quietly and meditate.
 You may even notice some people dancing or kneeling in prayer.

 At the close of our time together, we provide an opportunity for people to receive prayer for whatever needs they may have or problems they may be facing.
 We believe God loves to show his power and goodness in response to prayer, so we expectantly pray for physical and emotional healing.

 On the last Sunday of each month, we celebrate Communion together as a church family.
 Anyone who has put their trust and faith in Jesus for forgiveness and salvation is welcome to partake.
-We serve communion by means of self-contained packets of juice and bread.
+We serve communion by means of small wafers and individual cups of juice or wine.